 A Culture Shift

 One important point is that, while some people still struggle to open up, there’s a shift towards more emotional awareness in our culture.
 “We’re starting to see so much more understanding about emotions and intimate relationships,” she explains.
 “There’s more scientific research, and a language being developed.
 As a result, we’re starting to expect and demand a level of emotional intelligence in relationships.”
-There is far less of a divide between men and women, everyone is being encouraged to become more emotionally aware.
+There is far less of a divide between men and women, and everyone is being encouraged to become more emotionally aware.
 And it’s important that we open ourselves up to working on our emotional intelligence—because it’s not something that happens overnight.
 “It’s internal work—and it's a lifelong project.
 No one is an expert.”

 So, if you’re going through a rough patch, it’s time to look inward—and then talk to your partner.
 It’s not about being perfect.
 “Be generous with your apologies,” de Marneffe says.
 “The two wonder drugs of marriage are self-awareness and self-responsibility.
 It helps a lot if you can say, 'I see what I am doing that's difficult, and I am trying to change it.'”